The Problem of Exposed Code in Healthcare Apps

 Using current technology, the security teams behind these implementations can (and should) add protective layers to these apps’ source code.
 One key layer is obfuscation, a technique that transforms the source code into a new version that is extremely hard to reverse-engineer.

-Finally, runtime defenses must be present as an additional layer of security.
 These can be set up to break app execution when there has been any type of compromise to the integrity of the app.
 So, whenever attackers try to debug the app or change its source code, the app will immediately break, on purpose, and make attackers lose their progress.

-At times of fast digitalization, application security can't lag behind.
+In times of fast digitalization, application security can't lag behind.

 Healthcare organizations must act fast to put in place vetted security systems and ensure that the source code of their apps won't serve as a gateway to data exfiltration attacks.